mscharth/forecasting/README.md

 This the repository for the forecasting section of Predictive Analytics (QBUS2820), undergradute course at the University of Sydney Business School.

 This material draws on the [Forecasting Principles and Practice](https://www.otexts.org/fpp) textbook by Rob Hyndman and George Athanasopoulos.
-While the textbook and Rob Hyndman's [DataCamp course](https://www.datacamp.com/courses/forecasting-using-r) use R, the tutorials provide a Python version of related content.
+While the textbook and Rob Hyndman's [DataCamp course](https://www.datacamp.com/courses/forecasting-using-r) use R, our tutorials provide a Python version of related content.

 This version: Semester 2, 2017.